Channel 1 Admission Due Dates

 My GPA is not great.
 Should I still apply?

-• Yes, you should still apply.
+Yes, you should still apply.
 Our review process is comprehensive, qualitative and holistic.
 We evaluate all aspects of the application, not just grades.
 An application that is strong in other areas (extensive lab experience, compelling and relevant life experiences, effective letters of recommendation, publications, etc) can also be favorably reviewed and may receive serious consideration regardless of a relatively low GPA.

 When can I start working on my application?

-• For Channel 1 (PhD only): Dec 1, 2024.
+• Due date for Channel 1 (PhD only): Dec 1, 2025.

 Do I need to identify an advisor before I apply?